 Morgan Community College has determined that to provide the best learning environment for our students, all college personnel will participate in Professional Development Days each semester.
-College offices will be closed and no courses will be held during Professional Development Days.
+College offices are closed and no courses are held during Professional Development Days.

 See the Academic Calendar (p.
-10) for specific dates
+21) for specific dates